adminion/off-the-record/README.md

 ## Configure
 Off the record is configured using [config](https://github.com/lorenwest/node-config).

-You might want to define some custom configuration options in `config/production.json` or `config/development.json` to override the defaults:
+You might want to define some custom configuration options in `config/production.json` or `config/development.json` to override those in `config/default.json`:

 ```json
 {